 - It includes food tasting samples of 5 traditional Singaporean dishes, a walking tour around Chinatown to learn about its rich cultural history.

-Hours: Chinatown Street Market regular hours of operation 07:00 AM – 10:00 PM
+- Hours: Chinatown Street Market regular hours of operation 07:00 AM – 10:00 PM

-12. Singapore Botanic Gardens
+Afternoon: Singapore Botanic Gardens

 Housing an over more than one-hundred-year-old tropical rainforest, this centennial old tropical garden is nestled near Orchard Road Shopping District.

-The Singapore Botanical Garden is the city’s only UNESCO heritage site and is one of the major reasons why Singapore garnered the title “City in a Garden”.
+The Singapore Botanical Garden is the city’s only UNESCO world heritage site and is one of the major reasons why Singapore garnered the title “City in a Garden”.

 With grounds that cover 82 hectares, you can understand why this is the place to stroll around or have yourself a picnic.